-Rational and Emotional behaviors are customers’ consciousness based on human senses and personal experiences which control each other and strongly impact buying motives.
+Rational and Emotional motives are customers’ consciousness based on human senses and personal experiences which control each other and strongly impact buying motives.
 However, which are their extreme demands?
-Rational or emotional is more prominent?
+Rational versus emotional motives, which one is more prominent?
 Let’s find the answer here!

 Not the product, the solution you provide is the final thing that client wants.
 To make a purchase decision, customers will consider many aspects guided by 2 sides of their brain.

 Functional/ Rational Factor: ⇒ “What will I HAVE when buying this product?”

 Emotional Factor: ⇒ “How could I FEEL when buying this product?”

 To make it clearer, let’s check the list of 9 rational and 9 emotional demands below.
 Each demand will be followed by factors that your brand can utilize.

 These are rational buying motives that your customers’ minds desire:

 - Make the task working easier: Faster, safer, higher quality, long using lifetime, better experiences, more energy, etc.